 b) For international SEPA transfers.
 First, you need to select the country to which the payment is sent and the currency.

-Once you have done that, the system will automatically check if its a SEPA transfer or not.
+Once you have done that, the system will automatically check if it's a SEPA transfer or not.
 For example, if you select EURO and Great Britain, it will recognize it as a SEPA payment.
 If you select EURO and the United States as the country of the beneficiary, then it cannot be recognized as a SEPA payment and will be redirected to SWIFT payments.
-If everything is correct, you will see the following screen, where you can enter the Customer name and IBAN, as well as the amount and the reference.
+If everything is correct, you will see the following screen, where you enter the Customer name and IBAN, as well as the amount and the reference.
 You’re ready to hit send now.

-Below, you can see an example of how a SWIFT transfer would look like.
+Below, you see an example of how a SWIFT transfer look like.
 The main difference here is that you will be asked to fill in some additional information before being able to transfer the funds.